hector-gm/Daily_Planner/README.md

 # Daily_Planner

 ## Installation
-Clone repository to access the .html and .css files.
+Clone repository to access the .html, .js and .css files.

+Please note that this project requires online connectivity to access the jquery and moment.js libraries linked in the html file.

 Repository is held at https://github.com/hector-gm/Daily_Planner